AIT-Technology-PLC/ArifSchoolFee/README.md

 ## About A Project Under AIT TECHNOLOGY PLC

-**Multi School Centralized Payment Systsem** is a multi-tenant Payment solution.
+**Multi School Centralized Payment Systsem** is a multi-school Payment solution.

 With its number of modules & features, **Multi Schhool Centralized Payment** allows businesses to achieve a high level of synchronization among the different brances and units of a business.